 - 1 green plantain

-- 1 teaspoon extra virgin coconut oil, melted
+- 1 teaspoon extra virgin olive oil or melted coconut oil

-- Set oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
+- Preheat: the oven to 350°F and line a baking sheet with parchment paper.

-- Peel the plantain then slice it on a diagonal as thinly as you can consistently manage.
+- Slice the plantain: Thinly slice the plantain on a diagonal into 1/8th inch slices, or as thinly as you can consistently manage.

 - Bake the chips: Toss the plantain slices with olive oil and sea salt then lay on a baking sheet and bake for 20-25 minutes, until crisp.

 - The key to great plantain chips is to slice the plantain as evenly as possible so all of the chips cook at the same time.
 If you aren’t able to slice them all evenly, they may not be done at the same time, so you can simply remove the ones that are crisp at the 20 minute mark, then continue to bake the ones that are still soft for an additional few minutes.

 - You can use ripe plantains to make these chips, but it is much easier to use a green, unripe plantain because it is more firm.